greggcorp/Greggcorp/_posts/2023-02-08-the-coaching-tree.md

 layout: post
 title: "The coaching tree"
 date:   2023-02-08 15:00:25
 description: Managing a team is so much more than setting goals and managing tasks.
 It’s a commitment to a person and an investment in their growth.
-While a workplace might be the genesis of a relationship, that relationship should endure far beyond a role or organization.
+While a workplace might be the genesis of a relationship, that relationship should endure far beyond a role or organization
 tags: [POV, Management]
 ---